LaurenMusante/Foodagatchi/README.md

 ## Setup/Installation Requirements

 Clone [this repository](https://github.com/LaurenMusante/Foodagatchi) to your desktop.
 Open the project in VS Code or Atom.
 In your terminal, within the root directory, run the command "npm install".
-Once complete, run the command "npm run start" and open the page "http:
+Once complete, run the command "npm run start" and open the page "http://localhost:8080" in your browser.

 ## Technologies Used